WarrantyNowVoid/jekyll-wnv/_posts/2013-12-06-poopguy-plugins-0db6a.md

 date: 2013-12-06 09:56:02 -0500
 author: pope
 title: "PoopGuy Plugins"
 excerpt: "Have you ever been on a website and thought, \"boy this site would be better if I could take a giant steaming dump right on top of it\"?
 Well, friend, worry no more.
-Warranty Now Void\'s Board Of Novel Experimentation & Research Studies has developed just the solution you need."
+Warranty Now Void's Board Of Novel Experimentation & Research Studies has developed just the solution you need."
 category: Junk
 tags: ["PFFFFT NERD","computers","poop jokes","#poopGuy2013","Chrome","poop","downloadable","check back later for updates"]
 comments: true